chocolacula/easy_reflection_cpp/README.md

 ## TO DO

+- Specialize `constexpr TypeId` for analyzed types
-- Make `TypeId` compile time generated
+- Construct fields map in compile time
 - Cleanup all `TODO`s in the code
 - Default value in case of `null` in parsers
 - Prettify `reflection::print()`